thoriso-watson/SnakeProject/labs/7-i2c-adc/README.md

      result is returned in the low byte (`data[0]`), and the high byte in the high byte (`data[1]`).

+     The "quickstart" guide on p 35 gives an example.

 This shouldn't take that long.
 And having an ADC is super useful --- there's a huge number of cheap analogue sensors and devices you can now use.